subhanu-dev/subhanu-dev/README.md

 ## oh hey,

-> I'm a Product Oriented dev with a focus on building full stack end-to-end products to bring cool things to life!
+> I'm a Product Oriented dev with a focus on building full stack end-to-end products.

 ## 🛠️ Technologies & Tools